Accessible Voting and Language Access

 In addition to providing assistance to in-person voters, the Board also provides the following Voter Assistance services:

 Curbside Voting - If you are unable to enter a Vote Center due to a disability, seniority, or illness, you may arrange to vote from your car.
 Curbside Voting is available at all Vote Center locations.
 You can find an interactive search tool with all Vote Center locations on the Find Out Where to Vote page.

-Mail-In Ballots - For the June 2022 Primary Election, the Board will send all active registered voters a mail-in ballot at their registered address.
+Mail-In Ballots - For the November 2022 General Election, the Board will send all active registered voters a mail-in ballot at their registered address.
 You can return your completed mail-in ballot to any Mail Ballot Drop Box, USPS location, or at any Early Vote Center or Election Day Vote Center.
 To find locations near you, you can use our interactive search tool with all Vote Center and Mail Ballot Drop Box locations, available on the Find Out Where to Vote page.

-- Note: Given that the Board is mailing all active registered DC voters a mail-in ballot, you do NOT need to request an Absentee Ballot unless you will be away from your DC residence during the 2022 Primary Election.
+- Note: Given that the Board is mailing all active registered DC voters a mail-in ballot, you do NOT need to request an Absentee Ballot unless you will be away from your DC residence during the 2022 General Election.

 Accessible Remote Ballot (ARB) Marking System - The Accessible Remote Ballot (ARB) Marking System is an electronic ballot marking system that allows voters with disabilities to vote privately and independently.
 The ARB Marking System is compatible with all major screen readers (JAWS etc.), tactile switches, closed captioning, and audio-enabled systems.
 You can learn more about the ARB Marking System on our Accessible Remote Ballot (ARB) Marking System page.